Where Is The Venkatalakshmi Twitter Review: Here Is What Fans Feel About Raai Laxmi’s Film

 At present, she is in the limelight because of her latest release Where Is The Venkatalakshmi which is slated to hit screens today (March 15, 2019).

 The film, touted to be a horror-comedy, has been directed by Kishore Kumar and features the Mankatha actress in a glam avatar.
+Earlier, while talking Filmibeat, Raai Laxmi had revealed that her character in the film is a bit similar to the one essayed by Sushmita Sen in Main Hoon Na

+"I will soon be beginning work on a Telugu film called Where Is The Venkat Lakshmi?
+It is a full comedy film and I'll be beginning work on it in two days.
+It has all the top young comedians of Telugu cinema.
+I play a character like Sushmita Sen from Main Hoon Na.
+It is a different comedy and is going to be directed by a newcomer," she had added.

 Where Is The Venkatalakshmi has created a great deal of curiosity amongst fans owing to its quirky trailer and this might help it open on a good note at the ticket window.